mvturnho/Transforminator-Release/README.md

 ``mapping://maptable=file://mappinginput.csv``

-After this the mappingtable with name `maptable` is available to create your tunnelvars;
+After this the mappingtable with name `maptable` is available to create your tunnelvars like it is supported in opentunnel;

 ```
 mapping://maptable=file://mapping_input_file.csv